-When you get that notice “..your password expires in 5 days.” instead of feeling anxious or aggravated, let’s simplify what exactly a secure password is, so you can design yours with confidence.
+When you get the “your password expires in 5 days” notice, instead of feeling anxious or aggravated, let’s simplify what exactly a secure password is, so you can design yours with confidence.

 Whilst it’s important to make sure your password isn’t guessable, is it really effective to substitute letters for numbers?
-“Hackers” can be anyone from the antisocial youth living in their parents basement to your colleague who is kind, has a family, and really gives no reason to suspect otherwise.
+Cybercriminals can be anyone, from the antisocial youth living in their parents basement, to your colleague who is kind, has a family, and really gives no reason to suspect otherwise.
 As humans, we tend to follow similar patterns, and something you may feel is distinctly unique likely isn’t.

 Dean Kelshall, Senior Manager at Baringa, thinks the following: